ayush0209/recommender_system/README.md

 # installation
 The requirements for running this program on your local machine are as follows-
 1. Python 3.7 need to be installed on your machine.
-2. The list of inbuilt libraries in Python to be installed is -
+2. The inbuilt libraries in Python to be installed are - xlrd, math, numpy, scipy, timeit, random, sklearn, multiprocessing
-  > xlrd
-  > math
-  > numpy
-  > scipy
-  > timeit
-  > random
-  > sklearn
-  > multiprocessing

 # usage
 Download all the required files and dataset need to be present in the same folder where files containing code are present.